top of page

 Can you grow green onions in just water?

 You can regrow them in water by placing the white root end in a glass or jar of water.
-Change the water every few days, and within a week or two, new green shoots should appear.
+Change the water every few days, and new green shoots should appear within a week or two.
 Once they reach about four inches tall, you can snip them off and use them in cooking.

 What is the best way to store green onions?

-Green onions can be stored in the refrigerator, wrapped in a damp paper towel and placed inside a plastic bag, or even frozen for longer term storage.
+Green onions can be stored in the refrigerator, wrapped in a damp paper towel, placed inside a plastic bag, or frozen for extended storage.

 What are some common pests that affect green onion plants?

-Some common pests that can affect green onion plants include aphids, onion maggot flies, and onion thrips.
+Some common pests affecting green onion plants include aphids, onion maggot flies, and onion thrips.

 How often should you water green onion plants?

 Water green onion plants consistently, allowing the soil to dry out slightly between waterings.
 As a general rule of thumb, container plants should be watered about once per week.
-However, the frequency may vary depending on factors such as weather and plant size.
+However, the frequency may vary depending on weather and plant size.

 Green onions prefer a sunny location and well-drained soil.
 They can be grown in containers or directly in the ground.
 When planting green onion seeds, be sure to plant them in loose, fertile soil about one inch deep and three inches apart.
-Once they germinate, thin the seedlings so that only the strongest plants remain.
+Once they germinate, thin the seedlings so that only the most robust plants remain.
 Green onion plants need consistent moisture to grow well, so water them regularly.
 Allow the soil to dry out slightly between waterings.
 As the plants grow, use scissors to trim off the green tops for use in cooking.
-Every few weeks, give your green onion plants a fertilizer boost to ensure continued growth.
-With proper care, these tasty greens will keep producing for months to come.
+Give your green onion plants a fertilizer boost every few weeks to ensure continued growth.
+With proper care, these tasty greens will keep producing for months.

 Can green onions be grown indoors?

-Green onions can be grown indoors, although they will need a sunny location.
-Place the plants in a south-facing window, and water them regularly.
+Green onions can be grown indoors, although they need a sunny location.
+Place the plants in a south-facing window and water them regularly.
 Be sure to provide good drainage, as green onion plants are susceptible to root rot.
 You can also grow green onions under grow lights if necessary.
-Keep the lights on for 14-16 hours per day, and maintain a temperature of 70-75 degrees Fahrenheit.
+Keep the lights on for 14-16 hours daily, and maintain a temperature of 70-75 degrees Fahrenheit.

 What are some common uses for green onions?